5 Centimeters per Second

-5 Centimeters per Second (秒速5センチメートル, Byōsoku Go Senchimētoru) is a 2007 Japanese romantic drama animated film written and directed by Makoto Shinkai.
-It theatrically premiered on 3 March 2007.
-The film consists of three segments, each following a period in the protagonist Takaki Tōno's life and his relationships with the girls around him.
+5 Centimeters per Second (秒速5センチメートル, Byōsoku Go Senchimētoru) is a 2007 Japanese animated coming-of-age romantic drama film written and directed by Makoto Shinkai.
+The film consists of three segments in triptych style, each following a period in the life of the protagonist Takaki Tōno and his relationships with the girls around him.
+It theatrically premiered in Japan on 3 March 2007.

 The film was awarded Best Animated Feature Film at the 2007 Asia Pacific Screen Awards.
-It received a novelization in November 2007, and a manga adaption illustrated by Seike Yukiko in 2010.
+It received a novelization in November 2007 and a manga adaptation illustrated by Seike Yukiko in 2010.

 Plot

 The story is set in Japan, beginning in the early 1990s up until the present day (2008), with each act centered on a boy named Takaki Tōno.

 Episode 1: Cherry Blossom

-In 1991, Takaki Tōno quickly befriends Akari Shinohara after she transfers to his elementary school in Tokyo.
-They grow very close to each other due to similar interests and attitudes such as both preferring to stay inside during recess due to their seasonal allergies.
+In 1991, Takaki Tōno quickly befriends Akari Shinohara after she transfers to his elementary school in Tokyo, into which he also transferred just a year before.
+They grow very close to each other due to similar interests in reading books and attitudes such as both preferring to stay inside during recess due to their seasonal allergies.
 Takaki and Akari begin to refer to each other using their given names without honorifics, which is an indicator of close friendship and intimacy in Japanese culture.

 Right after graduating from elementary school in 1994, Akari moves to the nearby prefecture of Tochigi due to her parents' jobs.
 The two keep in contact by writing letters but eventually begin to drift apart.
 When Takaki learns that his family will be moving to Kagoshima on the other side of the country the following year in 1995, he decides to personally go see Akari one last time since they will be too far apart to see and visit each other once he moves.
 He also writes a letter for Akari to confess his feelings for her.
 However, Takaki loses the letter during the journey and a severe snowstorm delays his train for several hours.
 When the two finally meet late that night and share their first kiss, Takaki realizes they will never be together.
 They find a shed to spend the night in due to the severe snowstorm and fall asleep after talking late into the night.
 Takaki departs from the train station the next morning and the two promise to continue writing to each other.
 As the train rolls away, Takaki decides that the loss of his letter is not important anymore after the kiss while Akari silently looks at her own letter addressed to Takaki which she decided not to give him.